ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ![](/assets/png/word-vectors/tameness.png){:width="500px"}
 {:style="text-align: center;"}

-As you can see, we came up with features and encoded them into our vectors.
-Because of that, we can say that a dog is similar to a cat, entirely different from a gecko, and so on.
+What we just did is that  we came up with features and encoded them into our vectors.
+As a result, we can now say that a dog is similar to a cat, entirely different from a gecko, and so on.
 However, **we don't want to think of all the possible features that we can find**.
 Instead, we want to use existing knowledge to do that for us. **We also don't want to encode them manually**, as that would be very time consuming.

 From here, we can see that we need two (2) ingredients to create word vectors:
 1. An existing **corpus of knowledge** to get the features automatically.
 Here, we